Basketball Referee

 Legal.
 There is mo team possession on a throw in.
 So team A does not have possession until they hold the ball in the backcourt.
 The fact that the ball bounced in A's front court is immaterial because Team A did not have possession then.

-Asked by Lawrence over 10 years ago
+Asked by tener about 10 years ago